lab64makerspace/intro2PCBdesign/Overview & Details/Audioboard/Audioboard_Activity/README.md

 CONGRATS!!!
 You've finished your first footprint.
 You should be extremely proud.

 ## Assigning Footprints
-If you followed the previous instructions correctly you should now be able to go file -> assign footprints.
+If you followed the previous instructions correctly you should now be able to go Tools -> Assign Footprints.
 The first phoenix contact is a four-pin and then the other two are two-pin contacts.
 Double click using the selections below to add:
 <img width="700" src="../../Audioboard/Images/assign_footprint.jpg">

 Finally hit "apply save schematic and continue" to finalize the selections.

 ## Layout the footprints

-Save the schematic and go tools -> Update PCB from schematic to add the footprints you selected in the previous step to the board layout.
+Save the schematic and go Tools -> Update PCB from Schematic to add the footprints you selected in the previous step to the board layout.

 You should see many white lines connecting the footprints.
 These are known as net lines and correspond to the electrical connections outlined in your schematic.
 You now need to strategically arrange the footprints such that you'll be able to add the necessary routes to connect all of the footprints together as dictated by the net lines. **Remember that you should aim to spend 90% of your time creating your footprint layout and only 10% of your time adding traces after you're done the layout.** If you add traces too early, it will be difficult to fix mistakes in your footprint layout.
 Note that the way components are laid out in a schematic is not always the best way to layout the components on a board.